How does this medication work? What will it do for me?

 How should I use this medication?

-For adults, the recommended starting dose of obeticholic acid is 5 mg taken by mouth, once daily.
-After 6 months, your doctor may recommend increasing the dose to 10 mg taken once daily, if the medication hasn't had the desired effect.
+For adults, the recommended starting dose of obeticholic acid depends on how well your liver is working and whether or not you have liver complications from PBC.
+The usual starting dose is 5 mg taken by mouth, once daily.
+People with seriously reduced liver function may be started on a dose of 5 mg taken once weekly.
+Depending on your response to the medication, your doctor may slowly increase the dose of obeticholic acid.
 Your doctor will determine the effectiveness of the medication by testing your blood for liver enzymes.
 A decrease in the amount of liver enzymes in the blood may indicate benefit from the medication.

 Take this medication 30 minutes before breakfast.
 If you are taking a bile acid binding resin, such as cholestyramine or colestipol, take obeticholic acid at least 4 hours before or 4 hours after taking the bile acid binding resin.